Home » Zoo » Dallas Zoo tickets

 Giraffe Feedings

-Giraffe feeding is an excellent opportunity to get up close with the animals at the giraffe feeding platform on the Giraffe Ridge.
+Giraffe feeding is an excellent opportunity to get up close with the animals at the giraffe feeding platform on Giraffe Ridge.

 At Dallas Zoo, the feeding experience is available during regular zoo hours and costs $6 per person (or $10 for two).